Spanish-language version

 Life affects the climate system and in turn, the climate dictates where and how species can survive.

-Life affects the composition of the atmosphere and therefore the climate because different life forms take in and release gases like carbon dioxide, methane and oxygen at different rates.
+Life affects the composition of the atmosphere and therefore the climate because different life forms take in and release gases like carbon dioxide, methane, and oxygen at different rates.
 Climatic conditions help to shape various ecosystems and habitats around the globe.
-A particular climate can be a boon to one species and a devastation to another.
+A particular climate can be a boon to one species and devastation to another.
 As the climate changes, species and ecosystems respond by adapting, migrating, or reducing their population.
 Gradual shifts in the climate are easier to adapt to than abrupt swings, and this is certainly true for humans as well as other species.
 Studies of Earth's climatic history indicate that climates have changed in the past and resulted in dramatic shifts in ecosystems.
-The most recent geological period the Holocene (about last 10,000 years), however, has been unusually stable.
+The most recent geological period the Holocene (about the last 10,000 years), however, has been unusually stable.

 There is a dynamic balance between life and climate